Indirect object pronouns in Spanish are a little trickier than direct object pronouns.

 In affirmative statements, negative statements, and questions, the indirect object pronouns go before the conjugated verb.

 - Alfredo te dijo el código. → Alfredo told you the code.

 - Alfredo no te dijo el código. → Alfredo didn’t tell you the code.

 - ¿Te dijo el código Alfredo? → Did Alfredo tell you the code?

-With present participles the pronoun can go before the form of estar or attached to the end of the present participle.
+With present participle, the pronoun can go before the form estar or attached to the end of the present participle.

 - Nos está preparando la cena. → He/she is preparing dinner for us.